 In case a student becomes ill at school, parents will be contacted so that they may arrange transportation home.
-It is important that the emergency numbers are complete so we will know how to reach you.
-Please update Skyward of any changes throughout the year.
+It is important that the emergency information is complete and filed in the office so we will know how to reach you.
+Please inform the school office of any changes throughout the year.